Instructions for Baking

 - Place the dough in a large greased bowl and turn once to oil all sides.
 Cover with plastic wrap.
 Let rise until doubled, about one hour.
 (See pictures.)

 - Turn the dough onto a lightly greased work area.
 Roll the dough into a rectangle.
 The dough should be 1/4 to 3/8-inch thick so as to get filling between thin layers of roll.

 - Heat eight tablespoons of butter in the microwave until just melted.
 Spread it on the rolled dough with a pastry brush.
-Sprinkle the filling mix and nuts on the dough rectangle and spread evenly to distribute the filling on the dough.
+Sprinkle the cinnamon mix on the dough rectangle and spread to evenly distribute the filling on the dough.
 Roll the dough into a jellyroll.

 - Using a sharp serrated knife, slice the roll into twelve equal slices.
 Place the rolls 1/2-inch apart on the greased baking pan.
 Cover with plastic wrap and let rise until doubled again, about an hour.
 Allow plenty of time to rise.
 The dough should be soft and puffy.